Hydrocodone Withdrawal Symptoms

 The hydrocodone withdrawal process will typically last for about two weeks.

-Hydrocodone withdrawal symptoms can begin as soon as 6 to 8 hours after the last dose was taken.
-Symptoms of hydrocodone withdrawal will typically peak between the 30- and 72-hour mark.
+Hydrocodone withdrawal symptoms can begin as soon as 6 to 8 hours after someone consumed their last dose.
+Symptoms will typically peak between the 30- and 72-hour mark.

 Some people can experience lingering side effects for months after withdrawing from hydrocodone.
 These lingering effects are known as post-acute withdrawal syndrome (PAWS) or protracted withdrawal.